 AR headsets use advanced gesture and movement recognition systems to provide a more immersive and interactive experience.

-Note: Microsoft’s HoloLens 2 and Magic Leap One are often described as augmented reality headsets, although the companies use the term mixed reality to describe the technology.
+Note: Microsoft HoloLens 2 and Magic Leap One are often described as augmented reality head-mounted displays, although the companies use the term mixed reality to describe the technology.

-Mobile AR is currently the most prominent and well-known take on AR.
+Mobile AR is currently the most prominent and well-known take on augmented reality.
 AR mobile apps inject computer-generated data into the real world to enhance it.

-iPad Pro 2020 uses Apple’s modified version of the LiDAR Scanner, which claims to enhance its space-recognition capabilities.
-We tested Apple’s version of LiDAR here.
+<quote>iPad Pro 2020 uses Apple’s modified version of the LiDAR Scanner, which claims to enhance its space-recognition capabilities.
+We tested Apple’s version of LiDAR here.<quote>

 From a business perspective, currently the best bid is on AR via mobile apps.
 Lots of people have a mobile phone, which significantly increases potential use cases in a variety of business settings.
-Most importantly, AR (i.e., mobile AR) doesn’t require the use of sophisticated and often expensive hardware seen in VR.
+So why else would you choose AR over VR?
+Most importantly, augmented reality (i.e., mobile AR) doesn’t require the use of sophisticated and often expensive hardware seen in VR.